cilium/cilium/Documentation/helm-values.rst

      - int
      - ``32379``
    * - clustermesh.apiserver.service.type
-     -
+     - The type of service used for apiserver access.
      - string
      - ``"NodePort"``
    * - clustermesh.apiserver.tls.admin
-     - base64 encoded PEM values for the clustermesh-apiserver admin certificate and private key Used if 'auto' is not enabled.
+     - base64 encoded PEM values for the clustermesh-apiserver admin certificate and private key.
+Used if 'auto' is not enabled.
      - object
      - ``{"cert":"","key":""}``
    * - clustermesh.apiserver.tls.auto